 #2.
 Start questioning your priorities

 Is marriage the first thing on your list of things?
 If it is, what in your honest assessment is delaying the process?
 Have you set your expectations so high that people who come your way hardly meet?
-Have you anger issues?
+Do you have anger issues?
 What feedback are you getting from ex-partners as the reason they can’t go on with you?

 Whatever the answer, don’t feel pressured to get married by all means.
 Be patient and move along with the changing times.
 Focus on self-improvement and work on your self-worth.

 If marriage is not your priority, then concentrate on what is it that you are doing.
 If it’s your desire to build a strong career, own a business or be self-sufficient before you walk the aisle, then keep your head up and work towards achieving those dreams.

 It’s better whoever comes along finds you ready.
 Don’t you ever make a hasty decision to be with someone just because all your friends are getting married.
 Maintain your standard.
 It’s better you find someone who ticks the box than to be with someone you’ll regret in the near future.

 Choose to work on your priorities.
 Improve on your self-esteem and self-worth.
 These two will carry you all the way to the end.